-Skye Island is huge.
+The Skye Island is huge.
 There are so many things to do on Skye...
 Let's start with a short video of some of the amazing landscapes you could admire while visiting the isle of Skye: the black cuillin mountains, the lochs, the ridges...

 Do you understand why it made it to my list of Best Scotland Destinations?

-I have drawn for you a map of the things to do in Skye Island.
-Of course every road and loch and cliff is beautiful, everywhere, but the red dots indicate for me the most interesting places to see on the isle of Skye:
+I have drawn for you a map of the top things to do in Skye Island.
+Of course every road and loch and cliff is beautiful, everywhere, but the red dots indicate for me the most interesting places to see and attractions on the isle of Skye:

 Planning a trip to Scotland?
 The full map of the Isle of Skye with identification of all places to see and maps of others regions with GPS coordinates of all those locations are available on the ZigZag On Earth Travel Guide eBooks:

-Photos of the Top 20 things to do are coming after the practical information about the island of Skye.
+Photos of the Top 20 Isle of Skye attractions after the practical information about the island.

 Self Drive - How to get to the isle of Skye by car